Anna Moorhouse: Arsenal

-Ahead of the 2017 FA WSL Spring Series, Moorhouse moved to Arsenal.
-She made her debut on 20 May 2017, in the final game of the Spring Series, a 4–2 victory over Birmingham City as Arsenal finished third.
-During the full 2017–18 season, she made four league appearances behind Sari van Veenendaal but was used as a cup keeper in the early stages as both the FA Cup and League Cup.
-Arsenal reached the final of both competitions with Moorhouse an unused substitute behind van Veenendaal on both occasions as Arsenal won the League Cup but lost the FA Cup.
+Ahead of the 2017 FA WSL Spring Series, Moorhouse signed with Arsenal.
+She made her debut on 20 May 2017, in the final game of the Spring Series, a 4–2 victory over Birmingham City.

+During the 2017–18 season, she made four league appearances behind Sari van Veenendaal but was used more consistently in the early stages of both the FA Cup and League Cup.
+Arsenal reached the final of both competitions, with Moorhouse an unused substitute.
+Arsenal won the League Cup but lost the FA Cup.

 West Ham United

-In July 2018, Moorhouse left Arsenal in search of more first-team opportunities with newly promoted FA WSL team West Ham United.
-She split playing time with Rebecca Spencer, each making 10 league starts each although Moorhouse was named the starter in all five FA Cup games as the team reached the final for the first time before losing 3–0 to Manchester City in front of 43,264 at Wembley Stadium.
-Although Spencer left in the 2019–20 offseason, Moorhouse fell into a backup role behind summer recruit Courtney Brosnan, playing four league games and a further four League Cup games before leaving at the end of the campaign upon the expiration of her contract.
+In July 2018, Moorhouse left Arsenal to join newly promoted FA WSL team West Ham United.
+She split playing time with Rebecca Spencer, each making 10 league starts.
+Moorhouse was named the starter in all five FA Cup games as the team reached the final for the first time before losing 3–0 to Manchester City at Wembley Stadium.

+Although Spencer left West Ham ahead of the 2019–20 season, Moorhouse fell into a backup role behind summer recruit Courtney Brosnan, playing just four league games and a further four League Cup games before leaving upon the expiration of her contract.

 Bordeaux

-In June 2020, Moorhouse signed as a free agent with French Division 1 Féminine team Bordeaux who had lost starter Erin Nayler that summer.
+In June 2020, Moorhouse signed as a free agent with French Division 1 Féminine team Bordeaux.
 The move reunited her with former Arsenal coach Pedro Martínez Losa.
 She was the club's first choice keeper, playing in 20 of 22 league games.
-She conceded 15 goals and kept 10 clean sheets as Bordeaux finished third behind powerhouses Lyon and Paris Saint-Germain, qualifying the team for the UEFA Women's Champions League for the first time in their history.
-In their Champions League debut, Bordeaux beat Czech team Slovácko and Swedish team Kristianstads DFF 2–1 and 3–1 respectively in the first qualifying round before being knocked out by Wolfsburg on penalties.
-Moorhouse was substituted off at halftime during the second leg and did not play in the shootout.
-She became backup behind summer recruit Mylène Chavas during the season before leaving in January 2022, citing frustrations with changes in Bordeaux's style of play following the appointment of Patrice Lair.
+She conceded 15 goals and kept 10 clean sheets as Bordeaux finished third in the league, and qualified for the UEFA Women's Champions League for the first time in the club's history.

+In their debut Champions League campaign, Bordeaux beat Czech team Slovácko and Swedish team Kristianstads DFF in the first qualifying round before being knocked out by Wolfsburg on penalties.
+Moorhouse was substituted off at halftime and did not play in the shootout.

+During the 2021–22 season, Moorhouse became backup keeper behind summer recruit Mylène Chavas before leaving in January 2022, citing frustrations with changes in Bordeaux's style of play following the appointment of Patrice Lair.